Pinsu6/BlogSite/README.md

 Blog Site
 Overview
-Welcome to the Blog Site, a dynamic platform built with ASP.NET that allows users to read and interact with various blogs.
+Welcome to the Blog Site, a dynamic platform built with ASP.NET and ADO.NET that allows users to read and interact with various blogs.
 Users can comment on posts, while admins have the capability to manage blog content efficiently.
 The site is organized by categories for easy navigation, and a contact feature allows users to send messages directly to the admin.

 Features
 User Functionality: